aabccd021/tiny-cookie-session/README.md

 }
 ```

-Garbage collecting expired sessions is always safe and has no security implications since those sessions would be rejected as "Expired" anyway if a user tried to use them.
+Garbage collecting expired sessions is always safe and has no security implications, since those sessions would be rejected as "Expired" anyway if a user tried to use them.

 ## Limiting Stored Tokens